 Enon in Clark County, Ohio — The American Midwest (Great Lakes)

 Location.
-39° 52.896′ N, 83° 55.525′ W. Marker is in Enon, Ohio, in Clark County.
-Marker can be reached from the intersection of Dayton-Springfield Road and Winding Drive.
-Marker is in Enon Cemetery, near its far eastern boundary, about 1000 feet straight back from cemetery entrance.
-Enon Cemetery is at intersection of Dayton-Springfield Road and Winding Drive.
+39° 52.778′ N, 83° 55.904′ W. Marker is in Enon, Ohio, in Clark County.
+Marker is at the intersection of Mound Circle and Indian Drive, in the median on Mound Circle.
 Touch for map.
-Marker is in this post office area: Enon OH 45323, United States of America.
+Marker is at or near this postal address: 400 Mound Circle, Enon OH 45323, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-It was originally submitted on November 3, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,510 times since then and 36 times this year.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on November 3, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Craig Swain was the editor who published this page.
+This page was last revised on June 16, 2021.
+It was originally submitted on June 16, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
+This page has been viewed 258 times since then and 205 times this year.
+Photos: 1, 2. submitted on June 16, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.